kvendrik/mc/README.md

   --flush | -f              Flush the cache

 Notes
-  - Stores a cache of memoized command outputs in the home folder.
+  - Stores a cache of memoized command outputs in the home folder
   - Caches the command under the command string and the current directory path

 Dependencies